rudrab/thePhocast/README.md

-## Welcome to the Phocast
+## Welcome to the Phocast,

-the app to find the best light condition today.
+the best app to find the best light condition today.

 Ok, no more tall clames.
-This is another app to simply show SunPhase
+This is another app to simply show SunPhase today, at your current location.

+### ToDo
+* Not only today, but also tomorrow, day after tomorrow and ...
+* Not only current location, but also your dream location.

-### Support or Contact
+### Support the Developer
 Buy me coffee via [paypal](https://paypal.me/banerjeerudra?locale.x=en_GB).